ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 Memory consumption on oVirt master:
 ![memory on master](http://ahadas.github.io/images/ovirt_scale/master-memory.png)

-One can argue that in-memory management like the one introduced for VM statistics or in-memory management layers over the database like the one introduced for VM jobs can result in high memory consumption.
+One can argue that in-memory management like the one introduced for VM statistics or in-memory management layers over the database like the one introduced for VM jobs leads to high memory consumption.

 Surprisingly, the memory consumption on master is lower than the one seen on 3.6.
 While at peaks (right before the garbage collector clean it) the memory on oVirt 3.6 get to ~1.45 GB, on oVirt master it gets to ~1.2 GB.
-That is probably thanks to other improvements that compansate the higher memory consumption by the monitoring.
+That is probably thanks to other improvements or by reducing the amount of caching by postgres that compansate the higher memory consumption by the monitoring.

 # Possible future work

-* Although I refer to the findings with all the changes as master branch, some of them are not yet merged so this work is not completed yet.
+* Although I refer to the code that includes the described changes as 'master branch', some of the changes are not yet merged so this work is not completed yet.
-* Need to investigate what makes VM query to take much longer on the master branch.
+* Need to investigate what makes VMs query to take much longer on the master branch.
 * Another improvement can be to replace the 'statistics cycles' polling with events.
 This could also prevent theoretical issues we currently have in the monitoring code.
 * In order to create the testing environment I played a bit with environment running 6000 VMs (using fake-VDSM).
 It is very inconvenient via the webadmin currently.
-Better UI support for batch operations for batch operations is something to consider.
+Better UI support for batch operations is something to consider.
-* Also, there was an effort to introduce batch operations for operations on the hosts (like Run VM).
+* Also, we had an effort to introduce batch operations for operations on the hosts (like Run VM).
 We might want to consider batch scheduling that will allow us to resume that effort.
 * Introduce in-memory layers for network interface and dynamic disk data as well.
 * Split VM dynamic data to runtime data, that is reported by VDSM, and other kind of data to prevent redundant updates from happening again.
 * Cache VM dynamic data.
 We planned to do it for VM statuses, but we should consider doing that for other kind of dynamic VM data.